 As British troops approached, Jefferson turned his attention to his family.
 He now considered himself a private citizen, free to retreat with his wife and children to Poplar Forest, their property in Bedford County, Virginia.
 There, the Jefferson family would be safe from harm.

-On June 12, when the General Assembly met in Staunton, the members elected Thomas Nelson as the new governor and then passed a resolution for an inquiry into “the conduct of the executive for the last twelve months.”
+On June 12, when the General Assembly met in Staunton, there was no governor.
+The members elected Thomas Nelson as the new governor and then, angry at British success and Jefferson's seeming abandonment of the legislature, passed a resolution for an inquiry into “the conduct of the executive for the last twelve months.”
+While the historic record is not perfectly clear, Jefferson blamed the former governor, Patrick henry, for the investigation.
 The assembly adjourned on June 23 without proceeding with the inquiry, but renewed the subject during the fall session.

 On December 10, 1781, Jefferson addressed the General Assembly and answered the charges made against his government.
 Two days later, the assemblymen passed a resolution of thanks to Jefferson “for his impartial, upright, and attentive administration of the powers of the Executive” and declared a high opinion of Jefferson as Virginia’s chief magistrate.
 In thus publicly expressing themselves, the assemblymen declared their wish “to obviate all future, and to remove all former unmerited Censure.”

-Although he was officially cleared of misconduct, Jefferson harbored enduring resentment about the accusations made against him, writing on one occasion that “these injuries ... had inflicted a wound on my spirit which will only be cured by the all-healing grave.”
+Although he was officially cleared of misconduct, Jefferson's alleged "flight" would often be raised by political opponents.
+Jefferson harbored enduring resentment about the accusations made against him, writing on one occasion that “these injuries ... had inflicted a wound on my spirit which will only be cured by the all-healing grave.”

 931 Thomas Jefferson Parkway